-On January 17 at 11:30 pm the fishing boat SD 228 Havet ran aground on Kalvebrottet southwest of Ramsö, Koster.
+At 11:30 pm on January 17 in 2006 the fishing boat SD 228 Havet ran aground on Kalvebrottet southwest of Ramsö, Koster.
 One of the two crew members didn’t find his way out, and went down with the boat.
 His body was recovered by divers the day after.

 The boat sank at only 6 m, but on the weather exposed location it soon sank deeper.
 Today the wreck – or the remains of the it – rests scattered around a quite large area from 16 to 20 m depth.